Raise your hand if you think you might be underpaid!

 Research, research, research!

-Think about your pre-negotiation prep work in two pieces.
+Think about your pre-salary-negotiation prep work in two pieces.

 Part one: What can you say about your own performance?
 What goals have you reached?
 What expectations have you exceeded.
 Revisit your job description or annual goals, and note anything you’ve done that qualifies as above and beyond.
 Make a list of your accomplishments both to have on hand should you be asked, and to remind yourself that you deserve to have this conversation.